Theocratic & Cultural Travel

 There is nothing in law to prevent additional child seats/restraints being used if they fit in a bus or coach.
-However, these vehicles may only have lap belts and most child seats/restraints need lap and diagonal belts in order to be secured.
+However, these vehicles may only have lap belts and most child seats/restraints (and all booster seats) need 3-point lap and diagonal belts in order to be secured.
 In addition, the seats in these vehicles may be the wrong proportions for child seats/restraints.

 Do [child] seat belts and child restraints have to be worn?

 It is important that the seat belts or child restraints which have been fitted are worn.
 Children should wear a seat belt not only for their own safety, but the safety of others in the vehicle.
 Parents should actively encourage their children to wear a seat belt.
 When supervising a trip, parents, teachers and supervisors, should try and ensure that the restraints are worn.
 A single seat belt must not be used by more than one child, nor should a belt be placed around a child who is on an adults lap.

 In the rear seats of coaches and larger minibuses there is no statutory requirement for children to wear a seat belt or child restraint, but they should always be actively encouraged to wear them, when they are available.